 Let the Insured Wait

-Now if you've made it through those blue parts up above and still feel safe, here's how this could still affect you: is it advisable to verify every patient's insurance before beginning a procedure?
+Now if you've made it through those sections above and still feel safe, here's how this could still affect you: is it advisable to verify every patient's insurance before beginning a procedure?

 This may not be so bad if you're in for a routine visit or if you're there to check out some minor symptoms you've been having... but what if you suffer a heart attack or stroke?
 What if your daughter lands on her head doing gymnastics?
 What if your son is out hiking and gets bitten by a snake?
 What if your toddler ingests something beneath the sink?
 The difference between life and death might be in the range of seconds; minutes if you're lucky.